erievs/loogle-plus-2013-revamp/README.md

 4. Make sure you properly update all the URLs for the url, for the index.php and others.
 It will be added to a config file soon.

 5. The mobile app will also need to be patched.

+<-- TAKE OUT POSTS ARE ONLY SUPPORTED WITH HTML WE NEED TO SEE HOW JSON WAS-->